Olena Shevchenko: Initiating activism

 In 2010, Shevchenko became chair of Insight.
 Because of threats to herself and the staff, she and the organization move every year or two and do not publicize a location.
 In 2011, Shevchenko and other activists from groups including Insight, the Feminist Offensive, and the Center for Visual Culture planned a Women's Day March in Kyiv, with both men and women participating.
 The March has become an annual tradition, but since 2012 marchers have risked being attacked by far-right opponents.
 As there had been no openness in society, the push for human rights resulted in a backlash from more traditional elements in Ukraine, who preferred gays and lesbians to remain hidden and women to serve only in customary roles.
 In 2012, Shevchenko was elected as co-chair of an umbrella organization, the LGBT Council of Ukraine.
 She has become one of the most visible activists in Ukraine, participating in many events that raise the visibility of the LGBT community and promote awareness of the intersectionality of women's rights with other marginalized groups in the country.
-Journalist Teresa Lashchuk reported that Schevchenko "is probably the most famous lesbian in Ukraine".
+Journalist Teresa Lashchuk reported that Shevchenko "is probably the most famous lesbian in Ukraine".

 Shevchenko has taught self-defense courses to women activists, who are often threatened with violence for speaking out as feminists.
 She orchestrates lobbying efforts to change legislation aimed at sterilization of transgender people or which permit discrimination against marginalized groups.
 She advocates for changes in the educational system so that, for example, textbooks do not limit male and female roles to stereotypical spheres.
 She also documents threats and attacks against them and conducts training for physicians, psychologists and the police to ensure that human rights are protected.
 To spread acceptance, she also organizes educational conferences and exhibitions, cultural festivals, and film screenings.

 In 2012, Shevchenko was detained for demonstrating on International Human Rights Day in protest of legislation limiting the right of assembly using bans labeled as promotion of homosexuality.
 Though activists initially had a permit, the venue was later barred, after a judge ruled that the protest might provoke conservative opposition and the police indicated reluctance to offer protection.
 Knowing that the permit was tied to the venue, Shevchenko requested a new location, but according to police the assembly was illegal and she was arrested along with seven other protestors and five counter-demonstrators.
 She was convicted of having violated the regulations of assembly and fined.
 She lost her appeal of the verdict in 2013.